archagon/crdt-playground/README.md

 # CRDT Playground

 A proof-of-concept implementation of Victor Grishchenko's [Causal Trees][trees] CRDT algorithm/data structure, which I'll gradually try to whittle into semi-production shape.
-Features some tweaks, including a synced identifier map and priority atoms.
+Features some tweaks, including a synced identifier map, atom references, and priority atoms.
 Written in Swift.
 Includes a visualizer, a text data type, and imitation peers, so you can clearly see how merging functions in a P2P environment.
 Everything seems to work, albeit slowly; the core of the algorithm is O(N), though, so I think it'll all work out in the end!

 <img src="Demo.gif" />